Use These 11 Business Facebook Page Tips For Success

 - Use photos, videos, text, or any combination in your Facebook posts to help distribute your message.

-- If you are finding it difficult to mix up your content and engaging your audience, you can always start with the 70-20-10 habit:
+- If you are finding it difficult to mix up your content and engage your audience, you can always start with the 70-20-10 habit:

 - publish original material 70 percent of the time